Niranjana60/Advanced-Task-Multiple-Projects/README.md

 Database:
 A SQL Server database is commonly used to store user data such as profile details, skills, education, certifications, etc.

-The major functionalities of the application are Registration,Login,Profile (Add Language,Education,Certifications),Share Skills,Manage Listing(Edit and delete received requests), search skills,Upload profile,notifications ,chat,chat history
+The major functionalities of the application are Registration,Login,Profile (Add Language,Education,Certifications),Share Skills,Manage Listing(Edit,delete,received requests,send requests),
+search skills(By Categories and subcategories,filters),Upload profile,notifications ,chat,chat history

 The following tasks were accomplished during the project
 1) Manual testing,Writing Test plan,Test cases,Execution.